 Pregnancy Medical Home/Prenatal Care

-Prenatal care, including physical health check-ups, monitoring of pregnancy progress and health indicators, contribute to healthier birth outcomes.
+Prenatal care, including physical health check-ups and monitoring of pregnancy progress and health indicators, contribute to healthier birth outcomes.
 Prenatal care providers listed here provide care for women insured with Medicaid or who are uninsured.
-They may also provide care for privately insured women which insurance provider should be able to confirm.
+They may also provide care for privately insured women which insurance providers should be able to confirm.